Welcome to Our Mental Health Website

 - COVID-19 Mental Health Resources: Coping during a pandemic presents added challenges.
 We have put together specific resources to address the mental health needs of our students and parents during COVID-19.

-- Resources on Optimism & Positive Self-talk: As we navigate distance learning and continue to be challenged by the aspects of life we must amend or put on hold, it can be hard to remain optimistic and positive.
+- Resources on Positive Thinking: As we navigate distance learning and continue to be challenged by the aspects of life we must amend or put on hold, it can be hard to remain optimistic and positive.
 Find strategies for how to do so on our new pages listed under "Protective Factors."

 The Livermore Valley Joint Unified School District (LVJUSD) is committed to supporting the mental health needs of our students.
 In partnership with mental health agencies in our community, we’re building a network of resources to ensure that our students have access to mental health information and supports.
 Our website is a comprehensive, curated mental health website for our students and families that includes contacts for our local mental health partners.
 In addition, this website includes definitions and warning signs, book recommendations from the Livermore Public Library, and videos chosen specifically to aid in opening dialogue and providing a path forward regarding mental health concerns.